Zsombor01/react.webapp/README.md

 App.css
 This component is responsible for all the styling on the page.

 In the works:

-- I want to make the hole news article readable on the page.
+- I want to make the hole news article readable on the page. - To my current knowledge this is sadly not available with the free API plan.
 - I want to add more icons to the changing weather icons section of the weather.jsx component.